nwoltman/srt-to-vtt-cl/README.md

   -q,  --quiet
     Prevents details about the conversion from being printed to the console.

+  -v,  --verbose
+    Indicates that details about the conversion should be printed to the console.

   -r,  --recursive
     If the input is a directory, this flag indicates its subdirectories will be searched